Constrained Zero-Sum Stochastic Linear-Quadratic Differential Game for Jump-Diffusion Systems with Random Coefficients: Solvability of the IESREJs

-{\thesection.\arabic{equation}} It is worth noting that the IESREJs (\ref {csre1}) are indefinite.
-Under the UCC conditions, directly verifying the solvability of such Riccati equations poses substantial challenges.
-Specifically, constrained settings preclude the derivation of the Riccati equation via the four-step scheme, which renders Sun et al.’ \cite {MR4254486} approach for establishing the solvability of indefinite SREs under the UCC conditions inapplicable.
-Therefore, we can only establish the solvability of (\ref {csre1}) under certain supplementary assumptions, by resorting to approximation techniques and the comparison theorem following the methodologies in Hu et al. \cite {MR4386532, HSX2025} and Zhang and Xu \cite {MR4837915}.
-A detailed discussion of this procedure will be presented in this section.
+{\thesection.\arabic{equation}} It is worth emphasizing that the IESREJs \eqref{csre1} are indefinite.
+Even under the UCC condition, their solvability is difficult to establish directly.
+Indeed, the cone constraints replace the classical stationarity conditions with variational inequalities and therefore prevent a direct application of the four-step scheme to derive the Riccati system.
+As a result, the method of Sun et al. \cite{MR4254486} for proving the solvability of indefinite SREs under uniform convexity does not apply directly to the present problem.
+Under additional structural conditions, we instead prove the solvability of \eqref{csre1} by combining a double-truncation approximation with the multidimensional BSDEJ comparison results of Hu et al. \cite{HSX2025,HSX20251}.
+The details are presented below.